9th - 11th November 2020

 Dan is best known for being the lead vocalist and principal songwriter in The Feeling.
 Their debut album, ‘TWELVE STOPS AND HOME’ sold over a million copies, whilst their second album, ‘JOIN WITH US’ reached the No. 1 spot in the UK Charts.
 The band’s 5th album was released in March 2016.
 He has written songs for a variety of projects ranging from TV (Theme to Beautiful People/BBC) to Ballet (3 with D/Colosseum London/Stuttgart Ballet/Joyce Theatre NYC)

-The Creative Coalition festival is FREE to attend for Creative Industries Federation members!
+The Creative Coalition festival is FREE to attend!
+Register below for your festival pass.

 Right now is the time that we need these conversations to happen.